rcc-uchicago/cgsl-archive/suggestions.md

 Databrary should serve as the primary catalog for collection discovery and basic access.
 The CGSL could then provide **enhanced access** to these contributed collections in the form of the aforementioned interface for exploratory data analysis, which will **enable researchers to do fast multidimensional filtering of annotation types via coordinated views** (multiple visualizations that summarize observations along different annotation dimensions, where filtering in one annotation dimension updates the others.)

-In conjunction with the above, the CGSL repository could provide an http-based media interface, a simple and secure API for dynamically accessing the repository's annotated media: i.e., media access points specified via url path and query parameter encoded timestamps.
+In conjunction with the above, the CGSL repository could provide an http-based media interface, a simple and secure API for dynamically accessing the repository's annotated media: i.e., media access points specified via url path and query-parameter-encoded timestamps.

 #### How to specify conventions for organizing data collections?